María Isabel Salvador

 Salvador was born in Quito, Ecuador into a family of politicians and writers.
 Her father, Jorge Salvador Lara was a lifelong politician and op-ed writer at newspaper El Comercio.
 Her mother, Teresa Crespo Toral was a poet and author of children's literature.
 Salvador grew up in Quito where she attended Cardinal Spellman School and Pontificia Universidad Católica del Ecuador where she studied law.
 She subsequently obtained a degree in French Language and Civilization by the University of Geneva.
 Salvador also possesses degrees by Universidad San Francisco de Quito and Universidad Andrés Bello.

 As Minister of Foreign Affairs in 2008, Salvador lead the Ecuadorian diplomatic strategy to address the Angostura Attack eventually managing to obtain a favorable vote for Ecuador at the OAS General Assembly condemning the military action by Colombia.

+In 2023, she was selected to hold the dual position of Special Representative for Haiti of the United Nations Secretary-General and Head of the UN Integrated Office in Haiti (BINUH).